Let’s talk smudging and clearing negative energy from your homes and other spaces.

-- You can also include an incantation or prayer as you move through your home.
+- You can also include an incantation or smudging prayers as you move through your home.
+Wondering what to say when smudging a house?
 Choose a simple affirmation that feels good in your heart, then, repeat it aloud or in your mind as you smudge.
-Intention is the power behind the ceremony, so use any loving words you like, such as:
+Intention is the power behind the ceremony, so use loving words such as:

 - Bless and purify this home and all who enter

 - Fill this home with light, love and positive energy

 - Picture everything you want to let go of exiting your open windows.
 Some people recommend starting at the front door or in a certain room when smudging a house, but I always let my intuition guide me.
 If one family member has been sick or on edge I usually start where they spend the most time.

 - Pay close attention to unused areas of your home as they can collect stale energy.
 Take as much time as you need during this step and allow your intuition to really guide you.